Breviel/BeeColPy/README.md

         high amount of food sources and/or iterations, this option drastically increases memory usage.

+    [callback] : callable --optinal-- (default: None)
+        if not None callback function will be called at the end of each iteration in the fit function.
+Useful for showing values as they change.

     [seed] : Int --optional-- (default: None)
         If defined as an int, set the seed used in all random process.